amirmohammadkz/personality_detection/README.md

 ```bash
 pip -r requirements.txt
 ```
 Specified versions are used in the paper.
 Note that the updated versions of the requirement modules may change the results.
 Some experiments verified that the updated sklearn improves the accuracy.
+However, please also check the [bert-as-service](https://github.com/hanxiao/bert-as-service) requirements (e.g. 1.10<Tensorflow ver<2 is required).
+The code can be run using Python ver 3.7 .
+Users' feedback indicated that it cannot be run on Python ver> 3.8

 ## Usage
 1- Run shrink_data.py to convert documents to subdocuments.
 By running this step, BERT can process the whole sub-documents.